ansys/pyhps/doc/source/index.rst

 Ansys HPC Platform Services (HPS) is a set of technology components designed to help you manage the execution of simulations while making use of your full range of computing assets.

-PyHPS brings Ansys HPS to your Python app.
-Wrapping around Ansys HPS REST APIs, PyHPS allows you to:
+PyHPS brings HPS to your Python app.
+Wrapping around HPS REST APIs, PyHPS allows you to:

 * Create projects and modify existing ones.
 * Monitor and manage jobs.